RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_printing.md

 # PRINTING PARTS IN COLOR
 {: .text-center }
 If you need help with choosing the colors for your printer, have a look at the [COLOR SCHEME] tool!

 To follow the main/recommended color scheme, see the file names where each is marked either with **[A]** (accent) or **[M]** (main) as a color marker.
 But this is your printer, be creative and make your own color combination and design.

 If you are installing LED lights, there are also diffusers that need to be printed with clean/transparent filament.
+These are marked with **[C]** (clear).

 continue to:
 {: .text-right .lh-0 .pt-8 }